-The differences in national emissions of criteria air pollutants among the CAFE standard action alternatives compared to the CAFE No-Action Alternative would range from less than 1 percent to about 28 percent because of the interactions of the multiple factors described previously.
+The differences in national emissions of criteria air pollutants among the CAFE standard action alternatives compared to the CAFE No-Action Alternative would range from less than 1 percent to about 18 percent because of the interactions of the multiple factors described previously.
 The smaller differences are not expected to lead to measurable changes in concentrations of criteria pollutants in the ambient air.
 The larger differences in emissions could lead to changes in ambient pollutant concentrations.

-Table 4.2.1-4 summarizes the CAFE standards criteria air pollutant analysis results by nonattainment area.
-31 For each pollutant, Table 4.2.1-4 lists the nonattainment areas in which the maximum increases and decreases in emissions would occur.
+Table 4.2.1-4 summarizes the CAFE standards criteria air pollutant analysis results by nonattainment area.32 For each pollutant, Table 4.2.1-4 lists the nonattainment areas in which the maximum increases and decreases in emissions would occur.
 Appendix D, Air Quality Nonattainment Area Results, lists the emissions changes for each nonattainment area.
 The increases and decreases would not be uniformly distributed to individual nonattainment areas.
-Appendix D indicates that, for CO, NO_X, PM2.5, and SO2, the majority of nonattainment areas would experience decreases in emissions across all CAFE standard action alternatives in 2035 and 2050, compared to the CAFE No-Action Alternative.
-For VOCs, across all alternatives, all nonattainment areas would experience decreases in emissions in 2035 and 2050, compared to the No-Action Alternative.
+Appendix D indicates that, for NO_X, PM2.5, and VOCs, all nonattainment areas would experience decreases in emissions across all CAFE standard action alternatives in 2035 and 2050, compared to the CAFE No-Action Alternative.
+For CO, all nonattainment areas would experience decreases in emissions across all alternatives in 2035, and across Alternatives PC2LT002, PC2LT4, and PC3LT5 in 2050, while the majority of nonattainment areas would experience emissions decreases in 2050 under Alternatives PC1LT3 and PC6LT8.
+For SO2, across all alternatives, the majority of nonattainment areas would experience decreases in emissions in 2035 and 2050, compared to the No-Action Alternative.